VisitingNewEngland - Salem Cross Inn Business Partnership

 chicken pot pie, maple jack chicken, and supper creations like Boston

-schrod with dill crumb topping, lavendar duck, pan seared scallops,
+schrod with dill crumb topping, lavender duck, pan seared scallops,

 curry salmon and chicken breast with diced tomato, capers, shallots,